accumulationvector/accumulationvector.github.io/_pages/supplements.md

 This is a total meme, no quantity of it seems to do anything whatsoever.
 I suspected as much going in but I took it as a joke around my friends saying I was going 'plant mode' over and over again.
 The most value you can get out of this is taking it as a joke.

+## Black Elderberry

+Similar to a few other things, this is largely a meme.
+Even in a non-meme sense the casual wisdom about this is that it is something that you take when you are sick with a cold or some immune system issue.

+It really only boosts the immune system and doesn't really seem to provide any value beyond that.
+Along with Turmeric I only ever take this in combination with 5 other things, so I have not seen any evidence that it does much of anything for sickness or immune function.

+If you want immune function don't even bother with these kinds of supplements, just take Zinc.
+There really is no purpose to be fiddling around with these when Zinc works so well.

+## Turmeric Powder

+Being a fan of Turmeric in my cooking, I've always kind of secretly hoped that it would have some genuine health benefit.
+Sadly that does not seem to really be the case.
+There are quite a few studies that show a potential benefit in the categories of

+These potential health benefits seem incredibly slight to the point of basically non-existence.
+I haven't seen a single study that convinced me of the value.
+This is in a combination supplement that I take with a few other things, so I happen to take this nearly everyday by chance.

+Regardless of the frequency that I inject Turmeric powder or supplement pills, I have not seen any notable changes in my body or mind.

 ## Bacopa Monnieri

 Bacopa is supposedly used as a form of anti dementia drug.
 I bought a raw powder form of this and took it over the course of around 2 months and saw no improvements whatsoever.